 The academic year abroad in Australia (excluding Griffith University) is divided into two semesters which takes place during the following months: July to November and February to June.

-Effective 2017, Griffith University adopted a trimester system although CSU IP participants attend only two of the three terms which is equivalent to one academic year.
-The trimesters that CSU IP participants attend at Griffith University during the academic year takes places from early July to end September, and end October to mid-February.
+Effective 2017, Griffith University adopted a trimester system although CSU IP participants attend only two of the three terms, which is equivalent to one academic year.
+CSU IP students who attend Griffith University during the calendar year attend Trimesters 1 (February to June) and 2 (July to October).